-Primary School 27.8% High School 22.7% Tech/Uni/Other students 18.3% courses and programmes is important in our Shire, especially as our industries need skilled workers.
+Primary School 27.8%

+High School 22.7%

+Tech/Uni/Other students 18.3%

+Having a local TAFE and registered training organisations that can offer many different courses and programmes is important in our Shire, especially as our industries need skilled workers.
 TAFE provides a highly valued service in Leeton and we are committed to ensuring its ongoing availability across a broad range of courses.